uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 ![move cube](images/worksheet_1/manipulate_cube_move.gif)

-You should generally stick to the 3 coloured arrow never use the middle yellow square as this will move the cube relative to the camera.
+You should generally stick to the 3 coloured arrow.
+Avoid using the middle yellow square as this will move the cube relative to the camera.

 #### Rotate
-- Click on the rotate button, or press **e** on the keyboard
+- With the cube still selected click on the rotate button, or press **e** on the keyboard

 ![rotate button](images/worksheet_1/rotate.jpg)